Lina Srivastava Keynote Speaker

 Lina founded CIEL in 2008.
 CIEL is an organisation dedicated to using culture and creativity as a source, and catalyst, for positive and strategic social change, with a focus on human rights and international development.

-She has worked on impact and engagement campaigns for award-winning documentaries, including Oscar-winning ‘Born into Brothels’ (2005), Oscar-winning ‘Inocente’ (2012), and Sundance Film Festival award-winning and Social Impact Media Award recipient ‘Who Is Dayani Cristal?’
-(2014).
-She produced the augmented reality project ‘Priya’s Shakti’ (2014) and more recently, the VR short documentary ‘Traveling While Black’ (2019) and ‘Call her Ganda’ (2018).
+She has worked on impact and engagement campaigns for award-winning documentaries, including Oscar-winning ‘Born into Brothels’ (2005), Oscar-winning ‘Inocente’ (2012), Sundance Film Festival award-winning and Social Impact Media Award recipient ‘Who Is Dayani Cristal?’
+(2014) and ‘In Plain Sight’ (2020), named one of ArtNet’s Defining Works of 2020.
+She produced the augmented reality project ‘Priya’s Shakti’ (2014), named a UN Women Gender Equality Champion, and more recently, the VR short documentary ‘Traveling While Black’ (2019).

 Srivastava is on the faculty in the Masters of Fine Arts Program in Design and Social Innovation at the School of Visual Arts, New York.